9 Tips for Shipping Less Than Truckload

 But how can you, as the shipper, help ensure your shipment arrives safely, within budget and on time?

-Working with a third-party logistics (3PL) company provides valuable resources.
-One major benefit of working with a 3PL lies in the vast array of services available.
+Working with a supply chain solutions company provides valuable resources and can help improve supply chain execution.
+One major benefit of working with such a service provider lies in the vast array of services available.
 While one carrier may have expertise in truckload, another may be a leader in LTL service.
 J.B.
 Hunt has high standards for carrier approval and can provide freight shippers with competitively priced supply chain solutions for almost any service.

 2. Manage your shipment with a TMS.

 Business practices evolve constantly, and along with it new technologies and platforms are developed to help improve efficiency.
-J.B.
-Hunt 360 Shipper is no exception.
-With the desktop platform and mobile app, the free J.B.
-Hunt transportation management system (TMS) allows shippers to book LTL shipments, track the progress of each load, and view analytics for cost, on-time delivery and more.
+Shipper 360 by J.B.
+Hunt is no exception.
+The extensive platform allows shippers to quote and book LTL shipments, track the progress of each load, and view analytics for cost, on-time delivery, and more.

 3. Define the right class.